-I was first introduced to this style of miso soup at the Ginza location of the restaurant Tsunahachi.
-The tempura was indeed an order of magnitude better than what I had experienced before, as one would expect.
-The miso soup that was served with the tempura was, though, a life changing experience.
+I was first introduced to this style of miso soup at the Ginza location of the restaurant Tunahachi.
+The tempura was indeed an order of magnitude better than what I had experienced before, as one would expect given its reputation and price.
+The red miso soup that they served with the tempura was, though, a life-changing experience.
 The deep red broth was unlike anything I had experienced before.
 As a result, I set out on a mission to find out how they did that.

-A subsequent visit to a miso shop on a Culinary Backstreets tour helped answer some of the questions I had.
+A subsequent visit to a miso shop on a Culinary Backstreets tour helped answer some of my questions.
 The dark red miso styles were a revelation.
-And the black miso – my daughter compared it to Vegemite, a very apt comparison.
-On sourcing some of these darker miso styles, I set about recreating the taste that caused that “wow” moment at the tempura restaurant.
+And the black miso was more reminiscent of Vegemite, a comparison made by my daughter, a fan of Vegemite.
+I managed to source some of these darker miso styles.
+Then I set about recreating the taste that caused that “wow” moment at the tempura restaurant.

-While the miso soup was inspired by a specific Tokyo experience, the sake steamed seafood was inspired by the incredible taste sensations I experienced across Japan.
-That does of course set a very high standard.
+While a specific Tokyo experience inspired the red miso soup, the sake steamed seafood topping the soup was inspired by the incredible taste sensations I experienced throughout Japan.

-The miso soup was robust, in the best of ways of course.
-Using sake and these aromatics to steam the seafood enhanced their flavours so that they were a worthy complement to this amazing miso broth.
-You can of course vary the selection of seafood based on what is available.
+The red miso soup was robust in the best of ways.
+Using sake and these aromatics to steam the seafood enhanced their flavours so that they were a worthy complement to this amazing red miso broth.
+You can, of course, vary the selection of seafood based on what you have available.